-Data archiving is the process of moving data that is no longer actively used to a separate data storage device for long-term retention.
-Data archives consist of older data that is still important and necessary for future reference, as well as data that must be retained for regulatory compliance.
-Data archives are indexed and have search capabilities so that files and parts of files can be easily located and retrieved.
+Data archiving is the process of moving data that is no longer actively used to a separate storage device for long-term retention.
+Archive data consists of older data that remains important to the organization or must be retained for future reference or regulatory compliance reasons.
+Data archives are indexed and have search capabilities, so files can be located and retrieved.

 Archived data is stored on a lower-cost tier of storage, serving as a way to reduce primary storage consumption and related costs.
 An important aspect of a business's data archiving strategy is to inventory its data and identify what data is a candidate for archiving.Content Continues Below

 Some archive systems treat archive data as read-only to protect it from modification, while other data archiving products enable writes, as well as reads.
 For example, WORM (write once, read many) technology uses media that is not rewritable.

 Data archiving is most suitable for data that must be retained due to operational or regulatory requirements, such as document files, email messages and possibly old database records.

 The greatest benefit of archiving data is it reduces the cost of primary storage.
 Primary storage is typically expensive, because a storage array must produce a sufficient level of IOPS to meet operational requirements for user read/write activity.
 In contrast, archive storage costs less, because it is typically based on a low-performance, high-capacity storage medium.
 Data archives can be stored on low-cost hard disk drives (HDDs), tape or optical storage that is generally slower than performance disk or flash drives.

 Archive storage also reduces the volume of data that must be backed up.
 Removing infrequently accessed data from the backup data set improves backup and restore performance.
 Typically, data deduplication is performed on data being moved to a lower storage tier, which reduces the overall storage footprint and lowers secondary storage costs.